widencommerce/beanstream-php/README.md

 ### Authentication

-Beansteam defines separate API access passcodes for payment, profile and search requests.
-API Passcodes are configured via the Beanstream dashboard (See *administration -> account settings -> order settings* for payment and search passcodes, *configuration -> payment profile configuration* for profile passcode) If you do not wish to use certain API features, you may leave that API Passcode blank in the $api_keys array.
+Beanstream defines separate API access passcodes for payment, profile and search requests.
+API Passcodes are configured via the Beanstream dashboard (See *administration -> account settings -> order settings* for payment and search passcodes, *configuration -> payment profile configuration* for profile passcode).
+API passcodes are held in the $api_keys array as values for the follwing keys 'payments', 'profiles', 'reporting'.
+If you do not wish to use certain API features, you may leave that specific API Passcode blank in the $api_keys array.
 You can also initialize separate Beanstream\Gateway instances for each type of request.